devari123/reactpokedex/README.md

 * Making sure every part of the UI/UX is responsive and fits all screen sizes.
 I didn't do any intensive work to make sure the application was responsive since it wasn't listed as a requirement
 * Breaking sections of code out into reusable components where it makes sense.
 I did create multiple reusable components to help improve code readability, however, I would and could have created more reusable components if I had the time to do so, especially in a real world project since I know reusable components can potentially make it easier to read the code, build on top of the code, and expand upon the application overall in the long and short term.
 * I would have also done a lot more with the data gathered from the API and made the app look nicer than it does currently, even though it doesn't look too bad as is.
+* Address the somewhat small bugs I've noticed within the application

 <p align="right">(<a href="#readme-top">back to top</a>)</p>